Measuring the Consolidation of DNS and Web Hosting Providers: Findings

 \subsection{Which Organizations Provide Name Servers?}

-We first analyze which organizations host each domains' name servers.
-Of the 10,000 domains, we found a valid A record for the name servers of 9,957 domains.
-We characterize the potential consequences of organization outages on each domain in terms of two metrics: (1) unreachable and (2) affected.
+We first analyze which organizations host each domains' name servers.We characterize the potential consequences of organization outages on each domain in terms of two metrics: (1) unreachable and (2) affected, as defined in Section~\ref{sec:methods}.
 In terms of our analysis of authoritative DNS name servers, a domain is unreachable if all of its name servers are hosted by the same organization and said organization is down.
 On the other hand, a domain is affected if at least one of the domain's name servers is hosted by an organization and that organization is down.
-Based on these definitions, the set of unreachable domains is a subset of the set of affected domains in the case of an organization outage.
+Based on these definitions, the set of unreachable domains is a subset of the set of affected domains.